DecisionsDev/odm-docker-kubernetes/platform/ecs/README-ecs-compose-x.md

         Protocol: HTTPS
         # Make sure there is ACM public certificate that can be applied on ELB for HTTPS purpose
         Certificates:
           - CertificateArn: arn:aws:acm:<aws_deployment_region>:<aws_account_id>:certificate/XXXX-YYYY
         SslPolicy: ELBSecurityPolicy-TLS13-1-2-2021-06
   ```
-- For the parameter `RES_URL` that is defined in `environment` section of `odm-decisionrunner` service, look for the DNS value of your [loadbalancer](https://console.aws.amazon.com/ec2/home?#LoadBalancers:) and assign it to the parameter as `https://your_loadbalancer_dns/res`.
-This is required for running Testing and Simulation in Decision Center under ECS Fargate network.
+- For the parameter `RES_URL` that is defined in `environment` section of `odm-decisionrunner` service, look for the DNS value of your [load balancer](https://console.aws.amazon.com/ec2/home?#LoadBalancers:) and assign it to the parameter as `https://your_loadbalancer_dns/res`.
+This is required for running Testing and Simulation in Decision Center.

 ## b.
 Create the AWS CloudFormation stacks